-I enjoy the new CEO group – it’s a very valuable group, and probably more valuable than many other groups we could be part of, because these are people facing similar challenge.
+I enjoy the new CEO group – it’s a very valuable group, because these are people facing similar challenge.
 We also work actively with the local workforce board to help us recruit.
 I used to be on the board myself.

 In the end, this is not our market.
 It’s where we’re located and where we develop, but we’re not selling anything local.

-I do think Tampa Bay Tech is a great organization and it’s good for the Tampa Bay area.
+Tampa Bay Tech is a great organization and it’s good for the Tampa Bay area.
 I’ve lived here for 33 years, and Tampa Bay, with some people, has the reputation that it’s not a good technology hub.
 I don’t think that’s true.
-I think the area has a lot to offer.
+The area has a lot to offer.
 We could do a better job of aligning the educational institutions here for what companies are needing, but it’s a great place to have a business, and the potential is even greater.
-I don’t really see why Austin, Texas should be a better place to have a company than Tampa – and I can think of a lot of reasons I’d rather be in Tampa!
+I don’t really see why Austin should be a better place to have a company than Tampa.
+And, I can think of a lot of reasons I’d rather be in Tampa!